iagoleal/iagoleal.github.io/content/posts/cuts.md

 it's time to investigate how to convert these results about sets and hyperplanes into results about functions and cuts.
 After all, that is what we are interested in here.

+Foremost, one remark: for simplicity of presentation we will work with **extended real functions**.
+These are functions that, besides the usual real numbers, can evaluate to $\infty$.
+The advantage of this approach is that we can just assume that all functions are defined everywhere on $\R^n$.
+We call their **domain** wherever they are finite and define them as infinity elsewhere.

 The most common definition in the wild for a **convex function** is through _Jensen's inequality_,